 DWI Related Definitions in Texas

 A DWI charge in Texas is a serious offense that can be complex; understanding these complexities can help you and your Dallas drunk driving defense lawyer see opportunities for defense that you may not otherwise notice.
-If you have been arrested for DWI in the Dallas area, including Dallas County, Denton County, Collin County, Kaufman County, Parker County, Grayson County, Tarrant County, Rockwall County, Johnson County, Wise County, and Ellis County, contact the experienced DFW defense lawyers at Law Offices of Richard C. McConathy.
+If you have been arrested for DWI in the Dallas area, including Dallas County, Denton County, Collin County, Kaufman County, Parker County, Grayson County, Tarrant County, Rockwall County, Johnson County, Wise County, and Ellis County, contact the experienced DFW defense lawyers at The Law Offices of Richard C. McConathy.

 They will help you better understand the challenges and opportunities your Dallas DWI case will face while fighting to protect your rights and future from conviction.
-For more information on what Law Offices of Richard C. McConathy can do for your Dallas area DWI, call (972) 233-5700 today and schedule your free initial case consultation.
+For more information on what The Law Offices of Richard C. McConathy can do for your Dallas area DWI, call (972) 233-5700 today and schedule your free initial case consultation.

 Important DWI-Related Legal Definitions in Texas

 - Actual Physical Control: Texas and United States Case Law – the exclusive physical power and present ability to operate, move, park, or direct whatever use or non-use is to be made of the motor vehicle at the moment